OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Experiments

 \subsection{Metrics}

 We adopt Mean Per Joint Position Error (MPJPE) and Mean Per Vertex Position Error (MPVPE) and Area Under Curve (AUC) scores to measure the accuracy of the pose and shape of the estimated meshes, and Mean Relative-Root Position Error (MRRPE) to measure the accuracy of relative positions of two hands.
+For mean position error and AUC we get results under both Root-relative analysis (Ra) and Procrustes analysis (Pa).
 Following the prior method \cite{intaghand}, we perform root joint alignment and skeleton scaling when evaluating MPJPE.
-In addition, we use acceleration error Accel\_E to evaluate the temporal consistency, following \cite{vibe}.
+In addition, we use acceleration error Accel\_E to evaluate the temporal consistency, following VIBE\cite{vibe}.
+To better evaluate the accuracy of two-hand interactions, we propose Mean Inter-Joint Error (MIJE) as an evaluation metric.